 - Eat fruit on an empty stomach, as it screws up digestion when eating fruit after pasta’s or meat.

 - Add milk thistle to drinks – good for the liver.
-However, it is bad if for those with hereditary hemochromatosis.
+However, it is bad for those with hereditary hemochromatosis.

 - When using apple juice on cereal, I add glucose powder to offset the fructose